HumanCellAtlas/spring-boot-cookbook/README.md

     }
 }
 ```

+More detailed internal documentation on the Spring Boot Admin server can be found on our internal [Confluence](https://www.ebi.ac.uk/seqdb/confluence/display/EMBL/Centralised+Logging+and+Monitoring).

 # Logging
 We have a [Graylog server](http://ena-log:9000/search) that acts a a repository for all our log messages so we can have a single view into the workings of the whole system.